Adobe-Marketing-Cloud/aem-scf-sample-components-customize/README.md

 This sample is designed to work with whatever SRP is configured in the system.
 The above examples are using JSRP, but MSRP or ASRP would work identically.

-Custom search can be done by with curl http://localhost:4503/content/acme/en/projects.html?filter=<FILTER>
+Custom search can be done with curl http://localhost:4503/content/acme/en/projects.html?filter=<FILTER>
 Valid filters are:
 title:<title-search-text>
 description:<description-search-text>